Multiple Involvement Collaborations

 Holy Man

 This track began as a track by Taylor Hawkins, for the 2008 Dennis Wilson album re-release 'Pacific Ocean Blue'.
-After playing the track to Brian, Brian reworked sections of it, added a new guitar solo, added percussion from Roger Taylor, and both sang backing vocals.
-Unfortunately the album release went ahead with the Taylor Hawkins version on it, but not the Queen version.
-However, the track, known as 'The London Mix', is likely to be available as a download.
+After playing the track to Brian, Brian reworked sections of it, added a new guitar solo, added percussion from Roger, and both sang backing vocals.
+Unfortunately the album release went ahead with the Taylor Hawkins version on it, so the Queen version is unreleased.
+The Queen version (called 'The London Mix') was to be released as a download (according to Brian's site), but this has so far not happened.